ITRS-Group/cordial/tools/geneos/cmd/tlscmd/_docs/create.md

-Create a standalone certificate and private key, with optional bundle including parent certificates.
+Create a standalone certificate and private key, or a bundle including parent certificate(s).

+>[!NOTE]
-💡 The `tls create` command differs from `tls new` and `tls renew` by creating a certificate in the current working directory based on the Common Name given.
-You can use this command when you need to create certificates for manual configuration or transfer to another location.
-You will probably want to use `tls new` and `tls renew` for most Geneos certificate management.
+>The `tls create` command differs from `tls new` and `tls renew` by creating a certificate in the current working directory based on the Common Name given.
+You can use this command when you need to create certificates for manual configuration or to transfer to another location.
+You will probably want to use `tls new` and `tls renew` for local Geneos instance certificate management.

 Without other options `tls create` will create certificate and private key files (using extensions `.pem` and `.key` respectively) in the current directory, using an existing Geneos signing certificate, for use with Geneos components.
 The file names will be based on the certificate Common Name (`CN`), which will default to the local hostname.

-You can set the destination directory using the `--dest` option.
+You can set the output directory using the `--out`/`-o` option.

 To create a certificate bundle (sometimes referred to as a `fullchain.pem` file) use the `--bundle`/`-b` flag.
-This created a single `.pem` file using the same options as above unless the `--dest` directory is given as a dash (`-`) in which case the PEM formatted bundle is output to the console.
+This created a single `.pem` file using the same options as above unless the `--out`/`-o` directory is given as a dash (`-`) in which case the PEM formatted bundle is output to the console.

 You can set you own Common Name using the `--cname`/`-c` option.
 If you want to include spaces please remember to quote the name.
 The resulting files have spaces in the Common Name replaced with dashes.